cheerful/freckle-apidocs/projects.md

 ### Roles

 All roles have access to this resource.
 For freelancers, only projects they have access to are returned.

+### Structure of a project

+Here's an example project and a description of all the fields returned.

+{% highlight js %}
+{
+  "project": {
+    // ID of the project (integer)
+    "id": 34580,
+    // Name of the project
+    "name": "Gear GmbH",
+    // Group name of the project (or null) "group_name": "Sprockets, Inc.",
+    // Group ID of the project (or null) "project_group_id": 3768,

+    // UTC timestamp when the project was created "created_at": "2012-01-09T08:33:29Z",
+    // UTC timestamp when the project was last updated "updated_at": "2012-01-09T08:33:29Z",

+    // total amount of logged minutes (can be null) "minutes": 180,
+    // total amount of logged billable minutes (can be null) "billable_minutes": 120,
+    // total amount of unbillable minutes (can be null) "unbillable_minutes": 60,
+    // total amount of logged invoiced minutes (can be null) "invoiced_minutes": 120,
+    // amount of remaining minutes within budget (can be null) "remaining_minutes": 630,
+    // budgeted minutes (can be null)
+    "budget_minutes": 750,

+    // true if project is billable
+    "billable": true,
+    // ID of the import if the project was part of an import (can be null) "import_id": null,
+    // true if project is enabled, false if archived "enabled": true,
+    // rrggbb hexadecimal color for the project "color_hex": "ff9898",
+    // billing increment in minutes
+    // if you build client software that creates entries
+    // it should only allow multiples of stepping logged
+    // (in minutes). if the user enters a non-multiple you
+    // should round time up.
+    "stepping": 10,

+    // all following fields are deprecated, and may
+    // be removed in the next API version
+    "user_id": null,
+    "budget": 750,
+    "account_id": 5039,
+    "invoice_recipient_details": null
+  }
+}
+{% endhighlight %}

 <a id="read"></a>Show project
 -------------